IMSY-DKFZ/mcmlgpu/README.md

 # Monte Carlo Multi Layer

 This repository contains the base code for Monte Carlo simulations in GPU.
-Some custom implementations have been added to the original code: https://code.google.com/archive/p/gpumcml/.
+Some custom implementations have been added to the original code developed by Erik Alerstam, David Han, and William C. Y. Lo: https://code.google.com/archive/p/gpumcml/.

 # Setup development environment
 All you need to have is a CUDA capable computer, `cmake` and `git flow`.
 You can set up these dependencies by running